- Address: 40 Bay Street, Toronto

 Extra stadium info – Scotiabank Arena

 The construction of the arena, which opened as the Air Canada Centre, started in 1997.
-The Scotiabank Arena became a venue for several events, like arena football, basketball, box lacrosse, concerts, esports, ice hockey, mixed martial arts, monster truck events and political events.
+The Scotiabank Arena became a venue for several events, like basketball, box lacrosse, concerts, esports, ice hockey, indoor American football, mixed martial arts, monster truck events and political events.
 In 2002, the Scotiabank Arena hosted its first concert of Shakira Isabel Mebarak Ripoll, the first person with 100 million followers on his or her main social media page.
 She was born in the Colombian city of Barranquilla in 1977.
 In the 1990s, Shakira became a famous artist.

 The Maple Leafs and the Raptors